dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 When creating lightweight pipelines, using the two tools together on one cloud function makes a lot of sense, simplifying the setup process and the handover between loading and transformation.

-However, for more resource intensive pipelines, we might want to improve resource utilisation by separating the dlt loading from the dbt running, because while dbt’s run speed is determined by the database, dlt can utilize the cloud function’s hardware resources.
+However, for more resource-intensive pipelines, we might want to improve resource utilisation by separating the dlt loading from the dbt running because while dbt’s run speed is determined by the database, dlt can utilize the cloud function’s hardware resources.

 When it comes to setting up just a dbt package to run on cloud functions, I guess it comes to personal preference: I prefer dlt as it simplifies credential management.
 It automatically shares credentials with dbt, making setup easier.
-Streamlining the process further, dlt on Google Cloud functions, efficiently retrieves service account credentials when none are provided.
-And I also used dlt’s [Slack error reporting function](https://dlthub.com/docs/running-in-production/running#using-slack-to-send-messages) that sends success and error notifications from your runs directly to your Slack channel, helping me to manage and monitor my runs.
+Streamlining the process further, dlt on Google Cloud functions, efficiently retrieves service account credentials, when none are provided.
+I also used dlt’s [Slack error reporting function](https://dlthub.com/docs/running-in-production/running#using-slack-to-send-messages) that sends success and error notifications from your runs directly to your Slack channel, helping me manage and monitor my runs.